AlphaVS-76/AlphaVS-76/README.md

 ## A Sophomore at Graphic Era Hill University

-- 📖 I’m currently learning JavaScript and OOPS in Java / CPP.
+- 📖 I’m currently learning JavaScript.
-- 🤝 I’m looking forward to collaborating and making projects with other Open Source Contributors.
+- 🤟 Interested in AI/ML and BlockChain.
-- 📑 I want to learn Languages/frameworks/Libraries such as JavaScript, MySQL, NodeJS, React, SASS, Bootstrap, PHP, Pandas, NumPy in the future.
+- 📑 I want to learn Languages/frameworks/DBs such as MySQL, MongoDB, NodeJS, React, SASS, Bootstrap, PHP, Pandas, NumPy, Vue, Solidity in the future.

 <br />